exonum/exonum-doc/src/get-started/create-service.md

 }
 ```

-Derive `ProtobufConvert` from `exonum_derive` helps to validate
+Derive `ProtobufConvert` from `exonum_derive` helps to validate the Protobuf
+structure presented earlier.
+In this way we make sure that
+`exonum::crypto::PublicKey` corresponds to the public key in the proto format.
-protobuf structure and use `exonum::crypto::PublicKey` in our struct.
+Therefore, we can safely use it in our `Wallet` structure.

 We need to change the wallet balance, so we add methods to the `Wallet` type: